25 Ways To Improve Your Wholesale Apparel Website

 Essential for B2B businesses that do a large quantity of order quantities for a single product.

-A order matrix table allows customers to see the sizes, colors, and inventory available all in one clear table making it easy to add multiple quantities to their Cart.
+A price matrix table allows customers to see the sizes, colors, and inventory available all in one clear table making it easy to add multiple quantities to their Cart.

-Here is a GIF example of an order matrix table we implemented for a customer to give you a complete visual of how this process works:
+Here is a GIF example of an price matrix table we implemented for a customer to give you a complete visual of how this process works:

 Your distributor customers will appreciate knowing what specific sizes and colors are in stock and the incoming stock quantity within 60 days.